How To Fix A Seatbelt That Is Stuck? Very Easy Methods

 Step 3: Pull out the seat belt completely.

-After prying off the plastic covers of the seat belt mechanism, completely pull out the seat belt; if there are any tangles, twist in the seat belt or dirt, jammed objects in the bottom area of the seat belt mechanism, this complete pullout will reveal them.
+After prying off the plastic covers of the seat belt mechanism, completely pull out the seat belt; if there are any tangles, twists in the seat belt, or dirt-jammed objects in the bottom area of the seat belt mechanism, this complete pullout will reveal them.

 Step 4: Straighten or untangle the seat belt